MaienM/backup/README.md

 The underlying idea of these scripts is that each folder is backed up separately from the rest, without underlying dependencies.

+For convenience, any of the environment variables mentioned below can also be stored in a file named `env` in the current directory.

 ## backup.sh

 This is the main script to perform backups.
 It will perform a backup for every file/folder passed to